-- 1. Surface preparation: See the Surface Preparation section in this Application Manual. - 2.
-Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow primer to cure. - 3.
-Base Coat: Thoroughly mix and apply FC7500/FC7960 two-component polyurethane at 80 sf/gal (1.25 gal/100 sf or 20 wet mils) to yield 20 dry mils and allow to cure.
-The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above.
-Note: Do not leave base coat exposed for more than 5 days. - 4.
-Wear Coat: Thoroughly mix and apply FC7530/FC7963 two-component aliphatic urethane at 200 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 8 dry mils and immediately broadcast 7992-U aggregate, evenly distributed, into wet coating at the rate of 15 lbs/100 sf into the system and allow to cure.
-Remove loose aggregate by blowing, sweeping or vacuuming. - 5.
-Heavy Duty Areas (turns, ramps, ticket spitters, etc.): Note: For parking stalls and non-heavy duty service, skip this step and proceed to the next item.
+- Factors That Affect Dry Film Thickness Volume of solids, thinning, surface profile, application technique and equipment, overspray, squeegee, brush and roller wet out, container residue, spills and other waste are among the many factors that affect the amount of wet coating required to yield proper dry film thickness.
+To ensure that specified dry film thickness is achieved, use a wet mil gauge to verify actual thickness of wet coating applied, adjusting as needed for those factors which directly affect the dry film build. - Prior to the application of material, please reference the Product Mixing Instructions section in this Application Manual. - Caution: The following instructions are for horizontal surfaces.
+Vertical or inclined surfaces may require additional coats to build film to design thickness. - Surface preparation: See the Surface Preparation section in this Application Manual. - Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to to cure. - Base Coat: Thoroughly mix and apply FC7500/FC7960 two-component polyurethane at 80 sf/gal (1.25 gal/100 sf or 20 wet mils) to yield 20 dry mils and allow to cure.
+The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above. - Wear Coat: Thoroughly mix and apply FC7530/FC7963 two-component aliphatic urethane at 200 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 8 dry mils and immediately broadcast 7992-U aggregate, evenly distributed, into wet coating at the rate of 10 to 15 lbs/100 sf into the system and allow to cure.
+Remove loose aggregate by blowing, sweeping or vacuum. - Heavy Duty Areas (Turns, ramps, etc.): Note: For parking stalls and non-heavy duty service, skip this step and proceed to the next item.
 Thoroughly mix and apply a second Wear Coat of FC7530/FC7963 two-component aliphatic urethane at 133 sf/gal (0.75 gal/100 sf or 12 wet mils) to yield 12 dry mils.
-Immediately broadcast 7992-U aggregate, evenly distributed, into wet coating at the rate of 10 lbs/100 sf and allow to cure.
-Remove loose aggregate by blowing, sweeping or vacuuming. - 6.
-Topcoat: Thoroughly mix and apply FC7530/FC7963 aliphatic urethane at 133 sf/gal (0.75 gal/100 sf or 12 wet mils) to yield 12 dry mils.
-Allow to cure. - 7.
-Do not allow traffic on coated surfaces for a period of at least 24-36 hours at 75°F (23°C), 50% RH
+While the second Wear Coat is still wet, broadcast 7992-U aggregate, evenly distributed, into wet coating at the rate of 10 to 15 lbs/100 sf and allow to cure.
+Remove loose aggregate by blowing, sweeping or vacuum.

+- Topcoat: Thoroughly mix and apply FC7530/FC7963 aliphatic urethane at 133 sf/gal (0.75 gal/100 sf or 12 wet mils) to yield 12 dry mils.
+Allow to cure. - Do not allow traffic on coated surfaces for a period of at least 24-36 hours at 75° F, 50% RH.